 Diaper rashes are usually due to irritation of the skin from the damp diaper.
 Wash the diaper area with a soft cloth and warm water.
 Be sure to spread and clean the creases around the labia of little girls.
 Pat the area dry with a clean soft cloth.
 If a rash develops, apply a protective cream or ointment to the skin until healing occurs.
 This will act as a barrier between the diaper and the baby’s skin.
 Leave the baby out of the diaper for as much time as possible.
-You can use a cloth diaper and omit the rubber pants.
+You can use a cloth diaper.
 If the rash does not improve, or if it consists of large water blisters with pus, we want to see the baby.

 There is a wide range of normal stooling patterns.
 Some infants stool with each feeding, others may go two to three days between bowel movements.
 If the stool is soft in texture, either pattern is acceptable.
 Breastfed baby’s stools are typically mustard yellow and seedy and more frequent initially than formula fed baby’s stools.
 Almost all babies will strain and appear uncomfortable when they stool.
 Again, if the texture is soft, this is normal and requires no attention.
-If the stool is hard, and especially if there is evidence of blood streaking, we would recommend giving 1 ounce of prune juice mixed with 1 once of water.
+If the stool is hard, and especially if there is evidence of blood streaking, we would recommend giving 1 ounce of prune juice mixed with 1 ounce of water.
 If these measures are unsuccessful please call us.
 We want to discourage the use of suppositories and laxatives and we do not recommend enemas for infants.

 Often newborn infants will have pin-point "white heads" surrounded by reddened areas on their face.
 If these come and go, they require no particular care except routine gentle bathing.
 If you child has an extensive face rash or appears to have blisters and/or pus, we would like to see your child in the office.
 Occasionally, your baby’s face will get irritated from drooling and turning his head back and forth on the bed.
 Gentle bathing and allowing the baby to lay his head on a soft, clean, absorbent cloth diaper will be helpful.
 Do not use cream or lotions, etc. on the face.
 However, if the rash on the cheeks is from drooling during sleep, Vaseline applied to the face can help to prevent it.